elatov/puppet/apache/README.md

 * `ldap_trusted_global_cert_type`: Specifies the global trust certificate format.

   Default: 'CA_BASE64'.

+* `ldap_trusted_mode`: Specifies the SSL/TLS mode to be used when connecting to an LDAP server.

 * `ldap_shared_cache_size`: Specifies the size, in bytes, of the shared memory cache.